Patient Advocacy

 Please note that screening tests are performed on donated blood to ensure blood safety.
 It may take up to a week from the day of donation before it can be used for transfusion.
 For more information about transfusion and for anyone wishing to donate the precious, lifesaving gift of blood, please call.

-Contact the Blood Bank: (631) 444-2634 or (631) 444-DONATE (4-3662).
+Contact the Blood Donor Center: (631) 444-2634 or (631) 444-DONATE (4-3662).

 Medical Records

 While your child is a patient at Stony Brook Children’s, you can have access to information contained in your child’s medical records from a physician or a patient advocate.
 If your child is transferred to another facility, a copy of his or her medical record accompanies your child.
-All other requests for release of information need to include a signed authorization from the patient or his or her legal guardian and are handled by the Health Information Management Department
+All other requests for release of information need to include a signed authorization from the patient or his or her legal guardian and are handled by the Health Information Management Department.

 Patient Portal